netzke/blog.netzke.org/source/blog/2016/01-02-no-more-session-abuse.html.markdown

 end
 ~~~

-I updated the ["Bosses and Clerks" example](http://edgedemo.netzke.org/#bosses_and_clerks) in the official demo to apply this technique, too.
+I updated the ["Bosses and Clerks" example](http://demo.netzke.org/#bosses_and_clerks) in the official demo to use this technique, too.